jerzykopinski/DiD-Trade/README.md

 ## Project Overview

-This study investigates the impact of EU-imposed economic sanctions on trade with Russia.
+This study investigates the impact of economic sanctions imposed in the years 2022-2024 on trade between EU countries and Russia.
 Using the **Difference-in-Differences (DiD)** methodology and trade data from **Eurostat Comext**, the analysis focuses on the direct effects of sanctions on trade flows.

 Code was compiled using **R** and **STATA**.
 Data comes from the public **Eurostat COMEXT** database.